• Skip to primary navigation

 Person serving a piece of white sauce lasagna from a baking dish.

 I attended a holiday party a couple of years ago and they served the most delicious white lasagna.
-The chef told me that white sauce lasagna is truly an authentic Italian recipe and originated in northern Italy.
-White lasagna is made with ricotta cheese, sliced mushrooms, chopped spinach, and Italian sausage mixed with a creamy Alfredo sauce layered on top of lasagna noodles.
+The chef told me that her white lasagna was truly an authentic Italian recipe and originated in northern Italy and there was no way she would ever give out the recipe to anyone outside her family.
 It was absolutely the best white lasagna I've ever had.
-I knew I had to go home and recreate my own version and after 6 attempts, I nailed it.
+So I decided to go home and try to recreate my own version.
+And after 6 attempts, I nailed it.

-• Texture & Layering Matters More Than You May Think – a lot of lasagna recipes focus on the ingredients, but few discuss how finely chopping the sausage and mushrooms significantly improves texture and overall taste.
-Larger chunks can create an odd texture that's just not very palatable.
-That's why I chop the meat and mushrooms up super small...it allows for a creamier dish and everything blends together well both flavor and texture wise.
+✅ Texture & Layering Matters More Than You May Think – a lot of lasagna recipes focus on the ingredients, but few discuss how finely chopping the sausage and mushrooms will significantly improve the texture and overall taste.

 🛒 Ingredients You'll Need